 What is a Predictive Forecasting Based on Trend Analysis?

 Predictive forecasting models are considered automated planning tools and are often used by budget managers to quickly get an idea of what the future may look like for important financial items.
-Some of the key functionality in this type of planning model is that it automatically predicts the next 12 months based on the past 36 months.
+Key functionality with this type of planning model automatically predicts the next 12 months based on the past 36 months.
 The user can adjust weighting and other drivers on the top of the form.
-Color codes above each forecast chart shows whether it is likely to trend up or down in the final months.
+Color codes above each forecast chart show whether it is likely to trend up or down in the final months.
 The user can also adjust the individual revenue and expense items at the row level.
-You find an example of this type of planning model below.
+You will find an example of this type of planning model below.

 Purpose of Predictive Forecasting Models

 Companies and organizations use Predictive Forecasting Models to enable managers to quickly get a picture of future revenues and expenses.
-When used as part of good business practices in a Financial Planning & Analysis (FP&A) Department, a company can improve its ability to predict a year into the future every single month without manually entering any forecast data as well as reduce the chances that the strain of a manual planning process prevents them from monthly reforecasting and resulting business insights.
+When used as part of good business practices in a Financial Planning & Analysis (FP&A) Department, a company can improve its ability to predict a year into the future every single month without manually entering forecast data.
+In addition it can reduce the strain of using a manual planning process, which could prevent a company from a monthly reforecasting and gaining the resulting business insights.